vizv/scripts/docs/embark-anyone.rst

 Note
 -----
-Non-dwarven civs have their own mechanics which can render fortress mode difficult to unplayable.
-Preparing carefully is advised, and some crucial items may need to be spawned in.
+Non-dwarven civs have their own mechanics which can render fortress mode difficult or unplayable.
+Preparing carefully is advised, and some crucial items may need to be spawned in with other DFHack tools (e.g. `gui/create-item`).